paradime-io/paradime-dbt-nba-data-challenge/README.md

 Your primary goal is to construct dbt™ models that unearth compelling insights, captivating NBA fans and/or General Managers.
 With seven distinct datasets at your disposal, the possibilities for discovery are virtually limitless.
 This is your playground to innovate and explore the depths of NBA data.

-Before diving in, ensure you're familiar with the [entry requirements](https://www.paradime.io/dbt-data-modeling-challenge-nba-edition#div-how-it-works-2) to make the most of your project.
+Before diving in, ensure you're familiar with the [Judging Criteria](https://www.paradime.io/dbt-data-modeling-challenge-nba-edition#div-how-it-works-2) to make the most of your project.

 Need a spark of inspiration?
 Check out the [example submission](https://github.com/paradime-io/paradime-dbt-nba-data-challenge/blob/main/README.md#visualizations), and here are some additional suggestions to kickstart your analytical journey: